:: Performance Tuning Challenges ::

 For many years, Zimbra’s Performance Tuning Guidelines for Large Deployments wiki page has been the defacto standard reference for tweaking large and medium sized Zimbra systems alike.
 There are four problems with that wiki page however…

-The second problem is that much of the data there applies to older versions of Zimbra, almost all of which at this writing are past end-of-support, and which have different architectures than 8.8, so applying some of those wiki-recommended changes either won’t work (Tomcat hasn’t been in Zimbra since version 4.5…) or may bork your Zimbra system.
+The second problem is that much of the data there applies to older versions of Zimbra, almost all of which at this writing are past end-of-support, and which have different architectures than 8.8, so applying some of those wiki-recommended changes in many cases just won’t work (Tomcat hasn’t been in Zimbra since version 4.5…).

 The third problem with the Performance Tuning Guidelines wiki is that a lot of the operating system specifics there don’t really apply if you are hosting in modern virtualized environments (XenServer, VMware, KVM, AWS, Azure, Oracle Cloud, etc.).